PariKothari/IdeaPulse-Frontend/README.md

-Got it, Pari.
-I’ll rewrite the README drafts in a plain, human‑style format, no symbols or markdown headings.
-I’ll also add your actual Vercel domain where needed.

-README for IdeaPulse Frontend
 IdeaPulse Frontend
 IdeaPulse is a full stack web application that helps users generate, evaluate, and compare startup ideas using AI.
 This repository contains the React frontend, deployed on Vercel.